 TEACHING PHILOSOPHY

-We also love to introduce diverse genres of music into our students' repertoire.
-We are all about a strong classical tradition of Bach, Beethoven and Mozart but we also believe that jazz, pop, film scores and music from around the world are important in shaping a musician.
+We are all about a strong classical tradition of Bach, Beethoven and Mozart but we also believe that jazz, popular songs, musicals, film scores and music from around the world are important in shaping little musicians.

 Every student has different goals and while we love giving a broad taste of music we also love to jump into the specific interests of each student.
 We foster ownership and confidence in letting even our youngest students play a role in choosing the music they play.